hyeok-jong/Utils/README.md

 ### Image Concatenation
 Concatenating images and save as new file.
-One can see whole images at one glance
+One can see whole images at one glance.
 [Source code](https://github.com/hyeok-jong/images_concat)

 ### PDF padding empty space for notetaking.